hfwang132/hfwang132.github.io/content/posts/Post_20251102_高精度时间测量-TDC-Time-Tagger-原理和结构分析/index.en.md

 {{< figure src="images/v2-e2bb57f85a49edbe2cc7acdbb483405f_r.png" >}}

 Structural analysis of the Swabian Instruments Time Tagger.
-Image source: author.
+Image source: created by the author.

-The FPGA used in this Swabian Instruments Time Tagger Ultra is from the Xilinx Kintex 7 series (xc7k160t), which is considered a low-to-mid-range series (28 nm process).
-It costs approximately USD 400–500.
+The FPGA used in this Swabian Instruments Time Tagger Ultra is from the Xilinx Kintex 7 series (xc7k160t), which is considered a mid-to-low-end series (28 nm process).
+It costs around USD 400–500.

-The comparator is Texas Instruments' LMH7322, compatible with the LVDS standard and featuring RMS random jitter of 500–600 fs.
-It costs approximately USD 10.
+The comparator is the Texas Instruments LMH7322, compatible with the LVDS standard and featuring RMS random jitter of 500–600 fs.
+It costs around USD 10.

-Adding clock management, DDR, USB, and various other chips, my personal estimate is that—even when fully accounted for—the BOM cost of the entire board would not exceed USD 2,000.
+Adding clock management, DDR, USB, and various other chips, my personal estimate is that—even at the absolute maximum—the BOM material cost of the entire board would not exceed USD 2,000.

-**Yet Swabian Instruments can sell this complete system for EUR 20,000**!
+**Yet Swabian Instruments can sell this complete unit for EUR 20,000**!
 How?

-The answer is intellectual property: primarily the **on-chip FPGA hardware design**, and secondarily the comprehensive host software and API.
+The answer is intellectual property: primarily the **on-chip FPGA hardware design**, and secondarily the comprehensive host-side software and API.

-The next section introduces the hardware design on the FPGA.
+In the next section, we will introduce the on-chip FPGA hardware design.

 ## 3. Principles of Implementing a TDC with an FPGA

-Those familiar with FPGAs know that their clock frequencies generally only reach a few hundred MHz at most.
+Those familiar with FPGAs know that their clock frequency can only reach a few hundred MHz at most.
 Beyond that, timing violations usually occur.
-However, the timestamps generated by a TDC have ps-level precision, corresponding to frequencies of several hundred GHz!
+However, the timestamps assigned by a TDC have ps-level precision, corresponding to frequencies of several hundred GHz!
 So how exactly does an FPGA implement a TDC?
-Surely the FPGA cannot run at several hundred GHz?
+It cannot possibly run at several hundred GHz, can it?

-In fact, the FPGA implementation of a TDC is quite ingenious.
-The key component used is the carry logic (CARRY) required during addition.
+In fact, the FPGA implementation of a TDC is highly ingenious.
+The core component used is the carry logic (CARRY) needed during addition.

 > The carry logic in the Xilinx 7 series is CARRY4, while that in the Xilinx Ultrascale series is CARRY8.
-As their names suggest, the former has 4 bits and the latter has 8 bits.
+As their names imply, the former has 4 bits and the latter has 8 bits.
 Below, we use CARRY4 as an example.

-The block diagram of the CARRY4 component is as follows:
+The block diagram of the CARRY4 primitive is as follows:

 {{< figure src="images/v2-4d776b3c61d3bdbacb5a4ebfbdc2830f_r.png" >}}